LSSTDESC/qp/docs/user_guide/basicusage.md

 ```

-Then we use this data to create our `Ensemble`:
+Then we use this data to create our Ensemble:

 ```{doctest}